Croatia Road Trip Itinerary to help you plan your trip.

 - The roads are well maintained in Croatia.
 The Croatian motorways are not always wide, they can be winding and narrow.

-- An amazing thing that I noticed about driving in Europe is how other drivers flash their lights at you to let you know that there’s traffic police nearby.
+- An amazing thing that I noticed about driving in Europe is how other drivers flash their lights at you to let you know that there are traffic police nearby.

-- You need to pay a toll fee on the roads that connect Zagreb with Zadar, Split and Rijeca.
+- You need to pay a toll fee on the roads that connect Zagreb with Zadar, Split, and Rijeka.

 - The maximum level of permitted alcohol level in blood while driving is 0.5% in Croatia.

 I have a detailed post about road-tripping in the Balkans that contains tips.
 Be sure to check that out too.

 Croatia is at its best in summer and autumn.
 August is the busiest month for Croatia [and most of Europe] and isn’t the best, so avoid that month.
 Early summer time is perfect for enjoying the waterfalls that Croatia is famous for, beaches, and over all natural beauty.
 September and October are decent months too, because they aren’t as busy as summer months.

 Is Croatia cheap to travel to?
 Our Budget & Mistakes